 In the Ramanagara district of Karnataka, which is located at a 50 kilometers (approx.) distance, you will see that dogs are more valued than humans.
 Channapatna Dog Temple worship’s man best friend.

-The locals of this village believe that dogs are part of the Egyptian God of death, and hence, they worship them to walk on the path to salvation.
-This is simply an offbeat place near Bangalore, which you should visit if you are planning your Bangalore vacations in 2021.
+The locals of this village believe that dogs are part of the Egyptian God of death; hence, they worship them to walk on the path to salvation.
+This is an offbeat place near Bangalore, which you should visit if you plan your Bangalore vacation in 2022.

 Less for money and more for faith – that is what temples in India are known for!
 India already has 330 million (approx.) God but there are usual deities worshipped.
-But the list of 13 mysterious temples of India we brought to you are not the usual temples in India.
+But the list of 13 mysterious temples in India we brought to you is not the usual temple in India.
 Instead, they are the ones where the unusual deities are worshipped.
-With 20,00,000 (approx.) lakh temples in our nation, there are many other temples with fascinating beliefs.
+With 20,00,000 (approx.) lakh temples in our nation, many other temples have fascinating beliefs.

 Have you visited any temple in India that has an astonishing mystery connected to it?

-If you want to visit these mysterious temples of India, then you can visit these temples with the help of our temple tour packages.
+If you want to visit these Mysterious Temples in India, then you can visit these temples with the help of our temple tour packages.